-One more reason to love Sygic is its electric vehicles features.
+One more reason to love Sygic is its EV routing features.
 It's a go-to option for carbon-neutral driving as you can plan routes with account for charging stations and pay for the service in-app.

 What is the best truck GPS app for drivers?